MrDawit/Google-Books/README.md

 ![](https://img.shields.io/badge/-MongoDB-green)
 ![](https://img.shields.io/badge/-React-red)

-An app to search and save a list of books from a google api!
+A MERN app to search and save a list of books from a google api!

 Project Live Link: https://google-books-hmwk.herokuapp.com/